sfc-gh-tmeacham/snowflake-propagate-column-comments/README.md

 The primary goal is to identify columns in a given table that lack comments and automatically find a corresponding comment from a downstream column.
 This is useful for maintaining data documentation and ensuring that comments are consistently applied across your data warehouse.

+The solution is delivered as a single deployment script that creates two stored procedures:

+1. **`RECORD_COMMENT_PROPAGATION_DATA`**: The main procedure that you call to find and record comment suggestions in a staging table.
+2. **`APPLY_COMMENT_PROPAGATION_DATA`**: A second procedure that you call to apply the suggestions from the staging table.

-The procedure records its findings in a staging table, allowing you to review the suggested comments before applying them.
+This two-step process allows you to review the suggested comments before applying them.

 ## How It Works

-The solution uses two stored procedures and a helper function:
+The solution uses a single deployment script (`deploy.sql`) to create all the necessary database objects:

 1. **`SAFE_QUOTE` UDF**: A helper function that ensures database identifiers are correctly double-quoted, making the procedures robust against non-standard names.
+2. **`COMMENT_PROPAGATION_STAGING` Table**: A table that logs the results of the comment propagation process, including suggested comments or a "not found" status, with a unique `RUN_ID`.
-2. `RECORD_COMMENT_PROPAGATION_DATA`: The main procedure that you call.
-It identifies all columns in a table that are missing comments.
+3. **`RECORD_COMMENT_PROPAGATION_DATA`**: The main procedure that identifies all columns in a table that are missing comments and finds potential comments for them in downstream tables.
-3. `FIND_AND_RECORD_COMMENT_FOR_COLUMN`: A helper procedure that is called for each column without a comment.
-It searches the data lineage for a downstream column with a comment.

-The results, including the suggested comment or a "not found" status, are logged in the `COMMENT_PROPAGATION_STAGING` table with a unique `RUN_ID`.
+4. **`APPLY_COMMENT_PROPAGATION_DATA`**: A procedure that applies the comments found by the `RECORD_COMMENT_PROPAGATION_DATA` procedure.

 ## Permissions